Portland Lesbian Choir

 Lesbian choir based in Portland, Oregon, U.S.

-The Portland Lesbian Choir (PLC) is a choir based in Portland, Oregon, in the United States.
+The Portland Lesbian Choir (PLC) is a LGBTQ choir based in Portland, Oregon, in the United States.
 The group formed in 1986.
-The choir has an inclusive, "non-audition" policy that applies to "women of all ages, races, gender and sexual orientations (including straight allies), abilities, creeds, lifestyles, etc." the only requirement is that singers must be able to match pitch in order to sing.
+The choir has an inclusive, "non-audition" policy that applies to "women of all ages, races, gender and sexual orientations (including straight allies), abilities, creeds, lifestyles, etc." PLC is a member of the association of GALA Choruses, alongside its local counterpart, the Portland Gay Men's Chorus.